Update: May 2020

 Confused?
 Looks as if I made a short trip to Japan when really this temple is in Hawaii.
-I came across this little known tourist attraction when researching for things to do.
-The temple is called Byod O-In Temple and it’s a replica of a 10th century Buddhist temple in Uij Japan.
-This temple is in a Memorial Park/ cemetery where all religions are represented.
-For
+I came across this little known tourist attraction when researching for things off the beaten path in Oahu.

-Ringing the large iron bell at the temple is something to do for Buddhist believe ring the bell is to cleanses the body, mind, heart and soul of negativity.
+Ringing the large iron bell at the temple is something to do for many Buddhist.
+It is believe ring the bell is to cleanses the body, mind, heart and soul of negativity.
 By one gong of the bell, negativity is swept away for a long a prosperous life ahead.
 Buddhist use it as a way to bring good luck.
 Well I wanted some good luck for myself, and so I rang the bell.

-Inside the temple is a Buddha shrine where offerings, and incense are burned.
+Inside the temple is a Buddha shrine where offerings, and incense burning.
 The massive Buddha statue in gold leaf dominates the room.
 This picture doesn’t even begin to describe how ornate the inside of the temple is.
 Even going bare foot out of respect was not so un natural as it would seem if this place was in a colder environment.

-Day nine we all headed in the afternoon back into Waikiki again for our last chance at anything we wanted to do there.
-We walked through the Royal Hawaiian Shopping Center to beat the heat.
-I will tell you this, the beaches in Waikiki are a lot hotter in temperature than the beaches around the island.
+On this particular day, the temperature must have been hotter in temperature than the other beaches around the island.
 As soon as I stepped onto the sand, I thought my feet were going to burn through my sandals after walking on a path for a few minutes, I just wanted to find some shade or a cool spot to be in.

 The post Hawaiian Vacation on Oahu | Day 7-9 appeared first on A Biotechie’s life